goetzrobin/we-still-alive-netlify/src/pages/index.md

     overwhelming material at the university level. "
 mission:
   side: Objectives
-  heading: We Still Alive is a charity-intended website and foundation that
+  heading: We Still Alive is a charity-intended website and mom-profit
-    promotes the interest and mission to help the area of Kawangware, Kenya, to get better sanitation – sewers system and toilets – and provide improved water services so to shorten the span of common infections, accelerate recovery, prevent early death, and extend this population lifespan of children under the age of five.
+    organization that promotes the interest and mission to help the area of Kawangware, Kenya, to get better sanitation – sewers system and toilets – and provide improved water services so to shorten the span of common infections, accelerate recovery, prevent early death, and extend this population lifespan of children under the age of five.
   values:
     - image: /img/mm.jpg
       text: "Fund-raising "